etsi123/DataScience_BlackJackCardCounting/README.md

     python simulate_blackjack.py num_decks=6 deck_penetration=0.1 num_shoes=1000

 More accurate results will be obtained by increasing the number of shoes run.
-The number of decks is casino dependent but it is in your best interest to seek blackjack games with fewer decks and smaller deck penetration.
+The number of decks is casino/table dependent but it is in your best interest to seek blackjack games with fewer decks and smaller deck penetration.
 Some simulations are shown below illustrating these points.

 Note this code assumes the following set of blackjack rules (rules that I have personally encountered).

 1. Dealer stays on Soft 17.
 2. Splitting is not allowed.
-3. Surrending is allowed.
+3. Late Surrender is allowed.
-4. You can double whenever.
+4. Doubling down is permitted for any hand.
-5. Blackjack pays at a 3:2*initial wager rate.
+5. Blackjack pays at a 3:2*initial wager rate (avoid games where blackjack pays 6:5*initial wager rate, which is also quite common).

 # Common Blackjack terms: